 Stay Facilities

-The experience of a homestay is very different than that of a hotel.
-There is no room service as such, but if you want a specific meal to be reached to your room and ask for it politely, they would never say no.
+The experience of a homestay is very different from that of a hotel.
+There is no room service as such, but if you want a specific meal reached to your room and ask for it politely, they would never say no.

 One has to understand that they have come to live as guests in a home, not as customers in a hotel.
-Here there are no trained staff or service boys or a front desk.
+There are no trained staff, service boys, or a front desk.
 It is all about polite requests and not orders.
 Where they compensate for the lack of facilities is how inclusive of the family they make you feel.

-Sillery is a place where there are no defined 6 or 8 point sightseeing plans that one can book a car and embark upon.
-After a vehicle, preferably with higher ground clearance, brings you hereafter technically off-roading the last five or so kilometers from the previous blacktop road, through a narrow and bumpy gravel path of cleared forest land, you are more or less dependent on your legs to do the exploring.
+Sillery is a place where there are no defined 6 or 8 point sightseeing plans.
+After a vehicle, preferably with higher ground clearance, brings you here, technically off-roading the last five or so kilometers from the blacktop road through a narrow and bumpy gravel path, you are more or less dependent on your legs to do the exploring.

 Honestly, I would not have had it any other way.
 Strolling on the mountain paths for about 40 minutes from the village center, and as often is the case a gentle Himalayan dog would give the uncalled company, one would reach Ramitey Dara (Dara in Nepali means a place with a view).